 12.6 Relationships - Are arrangements in place to support strong, strategic relationships with the public body to ensure effective collaboration in delivering business/corporate plans?
 Yes/ No The GCRB Board includes the Chairs of the Assigned College Boards, and at executive level, the Glasgow Colleges Group structure and the collaborative management regional lead arrangements provide a basis for working in partnership to deliver shared strategic objectives.
 Sponsorship should always be considered a strategic activity, based on strong relationships characterised by openness, trust, respect and mutual support.
 The objective is to find ways of working with bodies that engage and empower them in a shared vision and understanding of the strategic environment, while ensuring proportionate arrangements are in place to safeguard public funds and incentivise performance.
 In 2017, the Executive Team and Ministers agreed an approach which has at its core supportive, trusting relationships at a senior level; an appropriate place for the SG in the accountability chain - Ministers holding Chairs to account for the actions of Boards, Boards holding Executives to account for performance - and ensuring proportionate arrangements to safeguard public funds and incentivise performance; and a greater focus on strengthening the Boards and Accountable Officers of public bodies through induction and on-going support.
-As part of this Ministers also agreed revised pay policy and procurement controls.
-The importance of sponsorship and the relationships between sponsors and public bodies is seen as being crucial in empowering public bodies to deliver outcomes.
+As part of this Ministers also agreed revised pay policy and procurement controls. the importance of sponsorship and the relationships between sponsors and public bodies is seen as being crucial in empowering public bodies to deliver outcomes.
 It would be helpful if Sponsor Teams could provide some information, commenting specifically on their experiences from adopting this approach to sponsorship.
 12.7 Finance - Does your sponsored body demonstrate financial capability by providing accurate and timely financial monitoring and forecasting information to the Scottish Government?
-Yes/ No As part of the process of attaining 'fully operational status', GCRB approved an organisational structure that included the post of Finance & Resources Director.
-The current director was appointed to the post was in January 2018.
-Evidence of a body's financial capability will be provided through activity such as: external audits, CIPFA capability assessments and financial monitoring/forecasting.
-It is essential that public bodies provide accurate financial monitoring and forecasting information to the SG as part of the overall management of the Scottish Budget.
+Yes/ No As part of the process of attaining 'fully operational status', GCRB has an organisational structure that includes the post of Finance & Resources Director.
+Financial information is provided to the Scottish Funding Council in accordance with the requirements for the financial forecasting returns.
+Sponsorship should always be considered a strategic activity, based on strong relationships characterised by openness, trust, respect and mutual support.
+The objective is to find ways of working with bodies that engage and empower them in a shared vision and understanding of the strategic environment, while ensuring proportionate arrangements are in place to safeguard public funds and incentivise performance.
+In 2017, the Executive Team and Ministers agreed an approach which has at its core supportive, trusting relationships at a senior level; an appropriate place for the